austinjhunt/bizbuysell-automation/README.md

 Austin, FirstName LastName, someusername@somedomain.com, userPassword, filename.csv,,,
 ```

 This format is based on an initial file that was provided during initial setup of S3 event notifications.
-Any change to this format (particularly changes to the Email or Password column headings) will break the extraction of credentials needed for the Lambda to work.
+Any change to this format (particularly changes to the Email, Password, or File Name column headings) will break the extraction of credentials needed for the Lambda to work.

 ## Running